 Andrew Lamont Gallery

-As of May 2018 The Andrew Lamont Gallery can offer you the opportunity to buy original works of art and craft through Collectorplan.
+We are delighted that we can offer you the opportunity to buy original works of art and craft through Collectorplan.
 This is an interest free credit loan scheme managed by Arts Council Wales for loans as small as £50 running to a maximum of £5,000.
 You need only pay a 10% deposit up front.
-Please enquire at the theatre box office about the scheme if you wish to purchase anything using Collectorplan.
-You can read more about the Collectorplan scheme here
+There is always someone on hand to help if you wish to purchase anything using Collectorplan

 For further information about the gallery, or enquiries about exhibiting work, please contact Visual Arts Coordinator, Punch Maughan: email@example.com